abdiesu04/alx-airbnb-project-documentation/features-and-functionalities/README.md

 - **Add Listings**: Hosts can add property details (title, description, location, price, amenities).
 - **Edit/Delete Listings**: Hosts can update or remove properties.

-**Diagram Placeholder:**
-*Insert diagram showing how property data flows between the database, APIs, and hosts.*

----

 #### **1.3 Search and Filtering**
 - Implement a search functionality allowing users to filter properties by: